Armaanjasim/eng103a_DevOps/readme.md

 - add `sudo apt-get install nginx -y`

 ## Checking Dependencies & Runnning App
+- on local host:
-- gem install bundler
+  - `gem install bundler`
-- bundle
+  - `bundle`
-- rake spec
+  - `rake spec`
     - this gave me 3 failures which i had to install on the vm.
 No nodejs, v6 required and npm install on the vm.
+- on virtual machine:
-- firstly in the vm I started by using `sudo apt-get install nodejs -y` however the correct version didnt download.
+  - started by using `sudo apt-get install nodejs -y` however the correct version didnt download.
   - then used `sudo apt-get install python-software-properties`
-- to install v6 i used this command with the link
+  - to install v6 i used this command with the link:
 ```

 curl -sl https://deb.nodesource.com/setup_6.x | sudo -E bash -

 ```
+- carrying on in virtual machine:
   - i then used `sudo apt-get install nodejs -y` to actually install the correct version
   - finally i done `sudo npm install pm2 -g`
+- on local host:
-- went back to the local host and used `rake spec` which gave me 0 failures
+  - used `rake spec` which gave me 0 failures
+- on virtual machine:
-- in the vm i then went to the app directory and followed the instructions on the readme file which was `npm install` then `npm start` and it gave me the correct message "app is ready and listening on port 3000"
+  - went to the `app` directory where i wanted to run the application and followed the instructions on the readme file which was `npm install` then `npm start` and it gave me the correct message "app is ready and listening on port 3000"